 Ultimately, individual dental insurance plans are little more than a pre-paid savings plan because they can only cover a portion of any major dental procedures.
 The limitations of dental plans are yearly spending caps at about $1000, after which the cost of all dental work must be paid out of pocket, and sometimes limits on the number of procedures covered per year.
 That is more than enough for a person who only needs twice yearly cleanings, but anyone in need of other dental procedures will be looking at anywhere from hundreds to thousands of dollars due, and not every necessary procedure will be covered by insurance in the first place, such as implants which are often tagged as a cosmetic choice.
 With age, bones and teeth weaken and need more restorative care to maintain one’s quality of life,and dental work in particular doesn’t run cheap.
 Retiring to accept Social Security and other benefits often means giving up insurance through one’s employer, and Medicare won’t fill the gap by covering dental procedures except in rare cases.

-Possible alternatives to dental insurance include discount dental plans, which provide a percentage savings on most procedures with a low yearly premium.
-These plans work in conjunction with existing coverage, including Medicare, without interfering with or jeopardizing any benefits.
+Possible alternatives to dental insurance include discount dental programs, which provide a percentage savings on most procedures with a low yearly premium.
+These programs work in conjunction with existing coverage, including Medicare, without interfering with or jeopardizing any benefits.
 They are also a good stand-alone option in place of individual dental insurance plans that can be prohibitively expensive unless offered through an employer.